Diary of Frederick William Gadsby Annand, 1917 - Part 2

 Took parcels for home to Capt Taylor at

-Wordsworth, & flowers for him, McClosky
+Wandsworth, & flowers for him, McCloskey

 & Padre.
-Dinner at Lyceum Club.
+Dined at Lyceum Club.

 WEDNESDAY 31st.

-Wrote Mrs Byram; lunched at home.
+Wrote Mr Byram; lunched at home.

-Went out to 'The Gables', Surbiton.
-Dined
+Went out to 'The Gables', Surbiton, Dined

 there & had very pleasant time.